 The Ministerial Search Committee and your Board of Trustees is pleased to announce that we have a new settled minister!
 Thank you to all who participated in person or on Zoom on May 1 to vote to call mandi huizenga* as our minister.
-She will begin her ministerial call in August.
+She will begin her ministerial call August 1.
 Read about mandi and the search process below, and listen to her April 24 and May 1 sermons at DuPage UU Church on our YouTube channel.

 mandi is currently serving as the ministerial intern at Unity Temple in Oak Park.
 She has nearly 10 years of experience working in UU groups and congregations and is well-respected by her colleagues, co-workers, and congregants.